BZoennchen/Pages/_posts/2023-11-19-laws-of-form.md

 $$R := \left\{ x \ | \ x \not\in x \right\}.$$

-$R$ is the set of all sets that do not contain themselves which seems to be a well-defined mathematical object.
+$$R$$ is the set of all sets that do not contain themselves which seems to be a well-defined mathematical object.
 However, if we introduce the self-referential relation, we run into a paradox:

 \begin{equation}